SiegfriedSchmidt/OpenConnectDocker/README.md

 And you can easily run ocserv compiled with openssl library (ocserv:openssl) or gnutls (ocserv)  with docker

 ### Docker setup
-Running docker engine is requiered
+Running docker engine is required

 ```bash
 mkdir ocserv